DPCN-US/www/content/about/design-philosophy.md

 ## Emergency Preparedness

 You are more likely to reach other hams in a true emergency if they leave their radios on.
 DPCN's quiet nature encourages hams to leave their radios on 24/7.
 You can call an emergency talkgroup and, depending on the system configuration, *everyone's* radios will hear you.
-This is an invaluable public safety benefit.
+This is an invaluable public and personal safety benefit.

 ## Advanced network features